 Wednesday at 7:45 PM in the choir room

 Wednesday at 6:45 PM in the sanctuary

-Douglas teaches piano and organ privately and is active in the American Guild of Organists.
+Douglas teaches piano and organ privately and has been active in the American Guild of Organists.
 He most recently served as Chair of the Special Projects Committee of the San Francisco AGO Chapter.
 He is a prolific composer of organ hymn accompaniments.
-Many of his organ hymn settings and festive introductions to hymns have been published by Augsburg Fortress Press in a new multi-volume organ accompaniment edition of the ELW hymnal.
+Many of his organ hymn settings and festive introductions to hymns have been published by Augsburg Fortress Press in a multi-volume organ accompaniment edition of the ELW hymnal.

 The choir’s music director is Shirley Fitzgerald, a long-time resident of San Mateo.
 She has a Bachelor of Music Education degree with emphasis in voice from Lindenwood University in St. Charles, Missouri plus many graduate hours at San Jose State University, Chapman University, University of Missouri, and many other institutions.
 Shirley has been involved in church music since she was 12 years old, and her professional experience includes being organist as well as choir director and Bell choir director at several churches over the years.